What evidence does the archaeology reveal about the economy of Pompeii and Herculaneum?

 Manufacturing: garum, textiles, bread, pottery

 Garum production.
 Pompeii was a major Mediterranean centre for garum, the fermented fish sauce used in nearly every Roman dish.
 The workshop of Aulus Umbricius Scaurus produced four named grades (highest "flos floris," second, third, fourth).
 Urceus jars labelled "G(ari) F(los) Scauri" have been found across the empire.
 Robert Curtis (Garum and Salsamenta, 1991) catalogued 30 garum producers in Pompeii.
-The Villa of Umbricius Scaurus on the Via Stabia preserves the family business and household.
+The House of Umbricius Scaurus, near the Porta Marina, advertises the family business in its atrium: a floor mosaic depicts four labelled urceus jars carrying the firm's product lines.

 Textile industry.
 The fullonicae cleaned and treated wool.
 The Fullery of Stephanus on the Via dell'Abbondanza preserves the basins where wool was trampled with urine (collected in amphorae outside the shop), the press, and dyeing facilities.
 The "Procession of the Fullers" fresco from the Fullery of Veranius Hypsaeus shows fullers worshipping Venus, who was both Pompeii's patron deity and patron of the trade.